 Tip 1: Turn down the heat

 The only way you can really mess up a grilled oyster is to have the heat set too high.
-On a propane grill, keep the direct heat to medium, and consider cooking the oysters over indirect heat with the grill lid down so that it turns into an oven.
+On a propane grill, keep the direct heat to medium / medium high, and consider cooking the oysters over indirect heat with the grill lid down so that it turns into an oven.
 Over an open fire or briquets the rule of thumb is that if you hear the shells popping, the heat is too hot.

 Tip 2: Protect yourself

 Growing up, we'd just throw the oysters on the grill whole, often cooking clusters instead of singles.
-If you're cooking oysters this way, be sure to set them on the grate cupped side down with the hinge towards you (mantle pointing away).
+If you're cooking oysters this way, be double dog certain that your heat isn't too hot, and consider pointing the hinge towards you.
 As the oysters steam open, they may pop and explode, and having the hinge towards you helps direct the oyster shell shrapnel in the opposite direction.
 (If they're popping and exploding, it's a sign your heat is too high, per Tip #1).

-If you're taking the tops off the oysters before you put them on the grill, it's a bit less dangerous.
-But either way, be sure to procure a waterproof and heatproof glove, or handle them with tongs, because the liquid inside will be scalding hot.
+If you're taking the tops off the oysters before you put them on the grill, it's a bit less dangerous because there will be less pressure inside the oyster.
+But they can still explode, so either way: you might consider wearing sunglasses!
+Also be sure to procure a waterproof and heatproof glove, or handle them with tongs, because the liquid inside will be scalding hot.